newbooks/MCCE4-Core/bin/mcce/step2_thoughts.md

 ### Force Field
 Consider developing a set of quick empirical functions to account for all the forces/energies used in step 4 and apply them in step 2.
 These force functions don't have to be perfect.

+embedding depth: an alternative to sas
 vdw: empirical function based on distance^2
-ele: Coulomb's law
+ele: Coulomb's law modified embedding depth exposure penalty (desolvation): charge * embedding depth
-desolvation: function of SAS and charge
-torsion: 1-4 vdw
-hydrogen bond: angle and distance pH and Eh energy: environment pH/Eh and pK0, Eh0

 ### Sampling Method